Gravitational Pressure and the Accelerating Universe: Gravitational Pressure in a FRW Universe

-From this result, as it does not depend on the distance, $r$, it follows that $P$ does not depend on the corresponding spherical surface of radius $r$ either.
-Thus, the pressure $P$ is spatially homogeneous and isotropic, what complies with the fact that the universe is homogeneous and isotropic [and that we have chosen a set of static, co-moving observers to deal with, according to the set of tetrad fields given by Eq. (\ref{2.20.1})].
-Nevertheless, in order to investigate the effect of the pressure given by (\ref{pressao}) on the expansion of the universe as a whole, we will focus our attention on the \emph{apparent horizon} of the universe, which is defined as the surface where the ingoing radial null geodesic congruences have vanishing expansion and the outgoing radial null geodesic congruences have positive expansion (see, \textit{e.g.}, \cite{Faraoni},\cite{Hayward} and references therein).
-As opposed to the event horizon, the apparent horizon is not a global one, but rather it is defined (quasi-)locally (for details, we refer the reader to Ref. \cite{Hayward}).
-Besides, the apparent horizon always exists in all FRW space-times, as opposed to event and particle horizons \cite{Faraoni},\cite{Rindler}.
-As we are considering a spatially flat FRW universe, the apparent horizon coincides with the ``Hubble horizon'' (see below).
-We also remark that, as compared to event horizons, apparent horizons seem to be more suitable for formulating a consistent thermodynamics in cosmological space-times (see,\textit{ e.g.}, \cite{Faraoni} and references therein).
-From now on, we will consider the pressure (\ref{pressao}) as simply the pressure over the apparent horizon.
-The location of the apparent horizon can be found directly if it is characterized as a momentarily stationary light-front in terms of its area coordinate \cite{Rindler}, $\tilde{r}_{AH}=ar_{AH}$ ($r_{AH}$ is the radius in co-moving coordinates).
-The apparent horizon is located at $\tilde{r}^{2}_{AH}=\frac{a^{2}c^2}{\dot{a}^{2}+k}$ (see, \textit{e.g.}, \cite{Faraoni} and \cite{Rindler}), that is, at the radius

-where $H = \dot {a}/a$ is the Hubble parameter.
-Thus, for a spatially flat FRW universe, the apparent horizon coincides with the Hubble horizon.
+From this result, it follows that $P$ does not depend on the proper radius, $ar$, of the surface.
+Thus, the pressure $P$ is not only isotropic, as we have earlier verified, but also it is spatially homogeneous.
+Hence, it complies with the fact that the universe is homogeneous and isotropic (recall that we have chosen a set of static, co-moving observers to deal with, according to the set of tetrad fields given by Eq. (\ref{2.20.1})).
+Now, in order one obtains some idea of the effect of the pressure given by Eq. (\ref{pressao}), and possibily on the expansion of the universe, let us consider the \emph{apparent horizon} of the universe (see, \textit{e.g.}, \cite{Faraoni},\cite{Hayward} and references therein).
+As opposed to an event horizon, an apparent horizon is not a global one, but rather it is defined (quasi-)locally (for details, we refer the reader to, \textit{e.g.}, Ref. \cite{Hayward}).
+Besides, the apparent horizon always exists in all FRW space-times, as opposed to event and particle horizons (see, \textit{e.g.}, \cite{Faraoni} and \cite{Rindler}).
+As we are considering a spatially flat FRW universe, the apparent horizon coincides with the ``Hubble horizon'' \footnote{The location of the apparent horizon can be found directly if it is characterized as a momentarily stationary light-front in terms of its area coordinate $\tilde{r}_{AH}=ar_{AH}$ ($r_{AH}$ is the radius in co-moving coordinates) \cite{Rindler}.
+The apparent horizon is located at $\tilde{r}^{2}_{AH}=\frac{a^{2}c^2}{\dot{a}^{2}+kc^{2}}$ (see, \textit{e.g.}, \cite{Faraoni} and \cite{Rindler}), that is, at the radius $ \tilde{r}_{AH} = {c \over \sqrt{H^{2} + kc^2/a^{2}}}\,$, where $H = \dot {a}/a$ is the Hubble parameter.
+Thus, for a spatially flat FRW universe the apparent horizon coincides with the Hubble horizon.
+We also note that in the case of a spatially flat FRW universe the area distance (or area coordinate) coincides with the proper distance.}.
+We also remark that, as compared to event horizons, apparent horizons seem to be more suitable for formulating a consistent thermodynamics of cosmological space-times (see,\textit{ e.g.}, \cite{Faraoni} and references therein).
+From now on, one can consider the pressure (\ref{pressao}) as simply the pressure over the apparent horizon (or Hubble horizon) of a spatially flat FRW universe.

 As the present universe is in an era in which radiation pressure is negligible and matter is non-relativistic (``cold matter''), we take $p=0$ in Eq. (\ref{pressao}).
 Thus, one is left with